stubkit/stubkit/README.md

 </p>

 ### Introduction
 StubKit adds additional syntax and intelligent field mapping to output fully working features from Laravel's make commands.
-StubKit is also 100% opinion free and able to be configured however you want using blade templates & config files.
+StubKit is also 100% opinion free and able to be configured however you want using blade views.

 ### Official Documentation
 Documentation for StubKit can be found on the [StubKit website](https://stubkit.com).